OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 #
 # The above indicates that the Bourne shell `sh` command shell will be used to run the script.
 ```

+## Write code that is understandable ##

+It is common that code is rewritten simply because the original author's work is not understandable.
+This results in extra cost, potentially bugs, and potentially loss in functionality if the original
+code was not understood.
+The urge to rewrite code may be because of a lack of documentation, confusing logic, bad programming style,
+use of obscure or advanced language syntax without explanation, or other reasons.

+Documenting code at the time it is being written is the best time to document code.
+If updating code, read the code comments again and if they do not make sense, clarify the comments.
+A simple rule is to ask "will the next person working on this code understand it?"

+The following are some basic guidelines to making code understandable:

+* Add full grammar comments to code.
+Don't force people to assume what you mean.
+Use proper grammar.
+Sloppy comments and incomplete thoughts can indicate sloppy code.
+* Explain complex syntax.
+Don't assume that the next programmer will have a PhD in shell scripting.
+Yes, every answer can be found on the web, but the web also contains many misleading and out of date examples.
+* Use variable and function names that are verbose enough to provide context.
+Code should read like a clear process.
+Using appropriate names will also reduce
+the need for code comments.
+* Be consistent in names and style.
+If editing someone else's code, try to be consistent
+with the original style if possible.
+* Use double or single quotes around strings, as appropriate, to indicate strings.
+* Use appropriate indentation consistently.
+Tabs are OK and if used should not be mixed with spaces.
+Spaces if used should be in groups of 2 or 4.
+Do not assume that the next person to edit
+the code will use the same convention in their editor, and make it obvious what is being used
+by being consistent.

 ## Check whether the script is running in the correct folder ##